 From there you can take a shuttle bus either from Sapporo or the airport.
-It’s better if you book the shuttle in advance: Niseko airport shuttle or you can buy a package that includes shuttle service.
+It’s better if you book the shuttle in advance: Niseko airport shuttle, or you can buy a package that includes shuttle service.

 What else to do there?

 Niseko has better nightlife and choices of restaurants than other ski resorts in Japan.
-I thought it was a little more expensive compared to Hakuba as Niseko caters to western tourist and not locals.
+I thought it was a little more expensive compared to Hakuba as Niseko caters to western tourists and not locals.

-There are restaurants all over the place and some are definitely westernized, offering fares such as burgers, fries, pizza, fish & chips, you name it.
+There are restaurants all over the place, and some are westernized, offering fares such as burgers, fries, pizza, fish & chips, you name it.

 I was wary from the few rowdy Aussies (and Chinese) wandering and yelling about late at night, but if you can’t beat them join em; Or simply run off to a quieter area like An’nupuri, Niseko Village, and Hanazono.

 Where to stay?

 I recommend using Airbnb to book options outside of Hirafu village with the most expensive accommodations.
 Buy the right lift ticket package as some will include the bus fares.

-Other skiing/riding close by?
+What about other skiing/riding close by?

 Fresh tracks often disappear by noon, but there are lots of other places and activities to score your powder fix.
 You can take a side country tour, earn your turns at one of the many backcountry areas, or even try your hand at heli-skiing.

 What’s the culture like?

 It’s very westernized; I thought I was in Australia the time I was there.
-It’s definitely much easier for English-speaking travelers compared to Hakuba, which could be a bad or good thing depending on your preference.
+It’s much easier for English-speaking travelers compared to Hakuba, which could be a bad or good thing depending on your preference.

-I either had to get up to the hills early for easy freshies or do a short hike up the peak of Mt Annupuri which provided the longest powder runs in Niseko, The main resort areas are busy but there’s one-man chair lift at the top of the ski fields and usually have enough powder; it gets tracked out by noon.
+I either had to get up to the hills early for easy freshies or do a short hike up the peak of Mt Annupuri which provided the longest powder runs in Niseko, the main resort areas are busy, and there’s one-man chairlift at the top of the ski fields and usually have enough powder which gets tracked out by noon.

 POWder your nose at Niseko:

-- Niseko is on the island of Hokkaido.
-You can get there by ferry but the best way to get there is taking a flight from Narita Airport or Haneda to New Chitose Aiport in Sapporo.
+Niseko is on the island of Hokkaido.
+You can get there by ferry, but the best way to get there is by taking a flight from Narita Airport or Haneda to New Chitose Aiport in Sapporo.

-- The tiered pricing on the lift tickets is reasonable.
+The tiered pricing on the lift tickets is reasonable.
 You can buy lift tickets for how many hours or days you spend on the mountain.
 Take a look here for the Niseko United, and Hanazono & Grand Hirafu lift.

-- Costs?
+Costs?
 Niseko is a touristy place.
 Aussies flock here in droves during winter.
 Prices are comparable to western prices.
 It’s relatively more expensive than Hakuba.
-Still it’s not as bad as my home state of California.
+Still, it’s not as bad as my home state of California.